victorlomax/mo4/README.md

 The BUSY signal is managed by a decade counter 74LS90 to speed-up the reply after a request to reset.

+# Schematics
+**soundpool_mo4-schematic** is based on a reverse engineering of the Soundpool MO4. **mo4emulation-schematic** is a proposed replacement.

 # The sources
-simulmo4.S: a simulation of the protocol and signals expected on the parallel port of Atari.
+**simulmo4.S**: a simulation of the protocol and signals expected on the parallel port of Atari.
 For debugging purpose.